MindXO Playbook · For Governments

 About the playbook

-A decision methodology
+A bounded methodology

 Three ways to read it